 Juniper Mist Access Assurance

-The Juniper Mist Access Assurance service provides secure wired and wireless network access control based on user and device identities.
-The service enforces zero-trust network access policies for guest, IoT, BYOD, and corporate devices.
-Cloud-hosted, microservices-based authentication eases IT operations by delivering a full suite of access controls within a flexible yet simple authorization policy framework.
+The Juniper Mist Access Assurance cloud service provides secure wired and wireless network access control based on user and device identities.
+The service enforces Zero Trust network access policies for guest, IoT, BYOD, and corporate devices.
+Cloud-hosted, microservices-based authentication simplifies IT operations by delivering a full suite of access controls within a flexible yet simple authorization policy framework.
+With integrations for a range of endpoint management solutions, Access Assurance can assess user and device posture, verify eduroam credentials, and validate other identity provider (IdP) credentials to control network access.

 Key Features